blue-marble/gridpath/doc/source/functionality.rst

 GridPath Functionality - High Level
 ###################################

-In this chapter, we discuss Gridpath's functionality at a high level.
+In this chapter, we discuss GridPath's functionality at a high level.
 It is subdivided into three sections:

 1. :ref:`approaches-section-ref`